 Art Centre Melbourne

-With the spire on top, the Art Centre is Melbourne’s flagship performing arts venue with opera, theatre, and music.
+The Art Centre is Melbourne’s flagship performing arts venue with opera, theatre, and music with the spire on top.
 You can visit the Playhouse with Aboriginal artworks in the foyer and Hamer Hall.

 National Gallery of Victoria